Tonight: Polling experts to discuss national polls at interactive Bucknell Forum

 He also teaches public policy and administration at Columbia University’s School of International and Public Affairs.

-The Bucknell Forum: “The Citizen & Politics in America” is an ongoing national speakers series begun in fall 2007 that is focusing on the major issues of the presidential election.
+The Bucknell Forum The Bucknell Forum: “The Citizen & Politics in America” is an ongoing national speakers series begun in fall 2007 that is focusing on the major issues of the presidential election.
 It features nationally renowned leaders, scholars and commentators examining these issues from multi-disciplinary perspectives and a diversity of viewpoints to provide a model for civil discourse.

 Kicking off this final semester’s theme of “Power and the President,” presidential historian Doris Kearns Goodwin gave a talk Sept.
 30 on “Leadership Lessons from Abraham Lincoln and Their Meaning for Our Next President.”
 A final event to be held after the election will be announced later this semester.